Quick Answer

 Before deciding, it's important to:

-Ultimately, the decision of whether to settle with an insurance company should be based on your individual circumstances and goals.
+Ultimately, the settle-versus-litigate decision should be based on your individual circumstances and goals.

 How Long Do I Have To Report a Car Accident to the Police?